 We will reply to your message within an hour.

-Also known as wash bottles, these dispense liquid at a downward angle.
+Also known as wash bottles, these bottles dispense liquids at an angle.
+They are often used to rinse labware or clean work surfaces.

 Our most chemical-resistant squeeze bottles.
 These bottles are fluorinated to reduce permeability, absorption, and damage from harsh chemicals, such as ammonia and hydrochloric acid.